pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step6.md

 As shown in the code above, we start by creating descriptors for all of our components, and then, in the constructor, we register each component in the factory using its descriptor.

-Now let’s move on to creating the container itself.
+Now let's move on to creating the container itself.
 In the **container** directory, create a BeaconsProcess file with the following code:

 {{< tabsection >}}
   {{< include "../__code19_node.md" >}}